joinpursuit/AC_4_Web/units/fundamentals/lessons/regex/regex.md

 Other useful flags:

-* `//i` -- ingore case, letters match bot lower and uppercases.
+* `//i` -- ignore case, letters match both lowercase and uppercase.
 * `//m` -- multiline, treat beginning and end characters (`^` and `$`) as working over multiple lines (i.e., match the beginning or end of each line (delimited by `\n` or `\r`), not only the very beginning or end of the whole input string)
 * `//u` -- unicode; treat pattern as a sequence of unicode code points